pzhaojohnson/rnacanvas.draw.bonds.curved/README.md

 Returns the closest point along a curved bond to a specified point.

-(The length along the curved bond at which the closest point is also returned as the `length` property.)
+(The length along the curved bond that the closest point is at is also returned as the `length` property.)

 ```javascript
 curvedBond.base1.centerPoint.x = 0;